The son of a slave owner turns abolitionist and becomes a conductor on the Underground Railroad.

 Helen’s second historical novel is getting ready for publication.
 Set in Sweden in the 19th and 20th Centuries, two women, an unwed mother and a suffragist, change history.

 She is currently working on her third novel.
-Set in Sweden in the 16th and 17th Century, a story about sorcery trials, taking place earlier than the more commonly known witch-trials.
+Set in Sweden in the 16th and 17th Century, it's a story about sorcery trials, taking place earlier than the more commonly known witch-trials.